 Adolescent drug use remains a major health issue in the United States.
-If teenagers aren’t allowed to even buy alcohol or tobacco, where are they getting their drugs from?
-Unfortunately, there are many different sources that a young student can obtain illicit substances.
-Knowing about these drug sources is important for parents who want to protect their children from illicit drug use and addiction.
+If teenagers aren’t even allowed to buy alcohol or tobacco, where are they getting their drugs from?
+Unfortunately, there are many different sources that a young person can obtain illicit substances.
+Knowing about these drug sources is important for parents and guardians who want to protect their children from illicit drug use and addiction.

 Overall, teen drug and alcohol abuse are declining.
 Aside from vaping — which has skyrocketed among students in recent years — teenage use of most drugs has been decreasing for several years in a row.
 Underage drinking has also slowly declined recently, while teenage marijuana use has remained more or less the same.

-- 7.5% of 12th graders have vaped marijuana in the past month
+- 19.5% of 12th graders have used marijuana in the past month

 How Teens Get Drugs and Alcohol